 Our rating is based on a combination of project pipeline, political and policy support, investor confidence and structural readiness of the country in terms of grid infrastructure, permitting process and local supply chain.

-Forecast of installed and operating wind power capacity based on the latest statisitics and measured against the Windpower Intelligence database.
+Estimate of installed and operating wind power capacity based on the latest statisitics and measured against the Windpower Intelligence database.

 Onshore wind power in the United States has enjoyed a period of policy certainty following the 2016 decision to phase out its key incentive, the Production Tax Credit, over five years.